dmorel/docs/the-making-of-a-manager.md

-# The making of a manager, Julie Zuho
+# The making of a manager, Julie Zhuo

 ## Chapter one: what is management